VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 - `EqualRect` determines if two `RECT` objects are equal, that is, if the all parameters are equal.
 - `IntersectRect` gets the intersection of two `RECT` objects.
-If there is no intersection between those two rectangles, the function will return to `FALSE.`
+If there is no intersection between those two rectangles, the function will return to `FALSE`.
 - `DoesIntersect` determines if the two rectangles are intersected.
 - `IsCovered` determines if `RECT` A completely overlay `RECT` B, that is, if `RECT` B is the true subset of `RECT` A.
 - `UnionRect` gets the union of two rectangles.
-If there is no union, the function will return `FALSE;` any point included in the union should also belong to either of the rectangles.
+If there is no union, the function will return `FALSE`; any point included in the union should also belong to either of the rectangles.
 - `GetBoundRect` gets the union of two rectangles.
-If there is no union, the function will return `FALSE;` any point included in the union should also belong to either of the rectangles.
+If there is no union, the function will return `FALSE`; any point included in the union should also belong to either of the rectangles.
 - `SubstractRect` subtracts one rectangle from another one.
 Such subtraction may result in four non-intersected rectangles.
 This function will return the